tiprankstipranks

 Unauthorized data access, cyber-attacks and other security breaches could have an adverse impact on our business and reputation.

-We rely on computer systems to conduct our business for our customer service, marketing and sales activities, customer relationship management and producing financial statements.
+We rely on computer systems to conduct critical business functions, such as customer service, marketing and sales activities, customer relationship management and producing financial statements.
 Our business and operations rely on secure and efficient processing, storage and transmission of customer and Company data, including personally identifiable information.
 Our ability to effectively operate our business depends upon our ability, and the ability of certain third-party vendors and business partners, to access our computer systems to perform necessary business functions, such as providing quotes and product pricing, billing and processing premiums, administering claims, and reporting our financial results.
-We retain confidential information on our computer systems, including customer information and proprietary business information belonging to us and our policyholders.
+We retain confidential information on our computer systems, including customer information and proprietary business information belonging to us, our policyholders, third party claimants and vendors.
 Our business and operations depend upon our ability to safeguard this personally identifiable information.
 Our systems may be vulnerable to unauthorized access and hackers, computer viruses, and other scenarios in which our data may be compromised.
 Cyber-attacks involving these systems, or those of our third-party vendors, could be carried out remotely and from multiple sources and could interrupt, damage, or otherwise adversely affect the operations of these critical systems.
 Cyber-attacks could result in the modification or theft of data, the distribution of false information, or the denial of service to users.
 Threats to data security can emerge from a variety of sources and change rapidly, resulting in the ongoing need to expend resources to secure our data in accordance with customer expectations and statutory and regulatory requirements.
 Any compromise of the security of our data could expose us to liability and harm our reputation, which could affect our business and results of operations.
 We continually enhance our operating procedures and internal controls to effectively support our business and comply with our regulatory and financial reporting requirements, but there can be no assurances that we will be able to implement security measures adequate to prevent every security breach.
 Although, to date, we have not identified any risks from cybersecurity threats, including as a result of any previous cybersecurity incidents that have, or are likely to, materially affect us, our business strategy, results of operation or financial condition, the scope and effect of any cyber-attack may remain undetected for a period of time.
-We maintain cyber liability insurance coverage that provides both third-party liability and first-party insurance coverages; however, our insurance may be insufficient to cover all losses and expenses related to a cyber-attack.
+We maintain cyber liability insurance coverage that provides both third-party liability and first-party insurance coverage; however, our insurance may be insufficient to cover all losses and expenses related to a cyber-attack.
 Federal and state policymakers have and will likely continue to propose increased regulation of the protection of personally identifiable information and appropriate protocols after a related cybersecurity breach.
-The New York Department of Financial Services recently adopted a cyber protection and reporting regulation for financial services companies with which we are complying.
-The NAIC has created the Data Security Model Law based upon the New York regulation.
 Compliance with these regulations and efforts to address continually developing cybersecurity risks may result in a material adverse effect on our results of operations, liquidity, financial condition, and financial strength.

 Legal & Regulatory